 Most people don’t think of The Narrows as a prime Zion hiking spot during winter, but if you dress properly, it is one of the most stunning spots to hike during the colder months simply for its obscure rock formations and fewer hikers around.

 This is the narrowest section of Zion Canyon and the walls are a thousand feet tall with a small river running through it.
+It is easily one of the most popular spots in the park and it requires hiking through the Virgin River.

 Your feet WILL get wet, which is uncomfortable without proper footwear in winter.
-As the water is cold, it is recommended to bring/rent a drysuit.
+As the water is cold, it is recommended to bring/rent a dry suit.

 The water levels are also higher during the winter months and The Narrows will likely close occasionally during spring when the snowmelt raises the river too high.
+So, winter is not a bad time to go if you’re dressed for it!

 It is best to bring waterproof shoes and trekking poles along with you for the hike through The Narrows.